It’s time for a new pair of golf shoes, and you find yourself wondering which is the better option for your game: spiked or spikeless?

 Spikeless shoes may also help you feel more balanced.

-“Since cleats on spiked golf shoes protrude from the outsole, golfers might notice a slightly elevated feel when walking and addressing the ball,” says Paul.
+“Since cleats on spiked golf shoes protrude from the outsole, golfers might notice a slightly elevated feel when walking and addressing the ball,” says McMullen.
 “However, spikeless outsoles can offer the more grounded feel a standard sneaker offers because the traction elements are more in line as compared to their cleated counterpart.”

 SO, WHICH ARE MORE COMFORTABLE?